 The System's administration is responsible for the accuracy of the data, completeness, and fairness of the presentation of the ACFR, including all disclosures.
 The Plan's record-keeping, financial statements, and investment controls are also performed by the System's administration.
 To the best of our knowledge and belief, this report is accurate in all material respects and is reported in a manner designed to present fairly the fiduciary net position and the change in fiduciary net position.
 All disclosures necessary to enable the reader to gain an understanding of the Plan's financial activities have been included.
 Users of this report are strongly encouraged to review the Management's Discussion and Analysis portion of the financial section in order to obtain a more complete understanding of ERS' financial condition and activity.

 Major Initiatives

-There were three major undertakings during 2021: Continue to monitor the impact of COVID on operations and staffing, review of investment portfolio structures, and IT upgrades.
+There were two major undertakings during 2022: Review of investment portfolio structures and information technology upgrades.